-Who can find a faithful man?
-God is not looking for perfection or people who seem to have it all together, He is simply searching for those who will be committed and faithful.
-Faithfulness can be defined – “faithful, loyal, constant, staunch, steadfast, resolute and firm in adherence to whatever one owes allegiance.
-To be faithful implies unswerving adherence to a person or thing.”
+God is not looking for perfection or people who seem to have it all together.
+He is simply searching for those who will be committed and faithful.
+Faithfulness is being loyal, steadfast, and dependable.

 Are we faithful to those He has placed in our life?
 Are we there for them when they really need us, stand behind them when they’re in trouble or have fallen, or just there for them consistently no matter what is going on with them or in their life (Galatians 6:1-2)?

 “No one has seen God at any time; if we love one another, God abides/dwells in us, and His love is perfected in us” (1 John 4:12).
 If God indwells His people, one of the best ways we can be faithful to Him is by being faithful to those in whom He dwells.

 We must be there for people, not just when all is well, but also when things are messed up.
 That’s when they really need us.
 Faithfulness is standing by someone even when they may be making a decision we disagree with.
 Let me challenge you to do a study of all the “one another” passages in scripture.
 You’ll be amazed at what you will find.